DataDog/documentation/content/en/tracing/service_catalog/setup.md

 To discover other services through existing Datadog telemetry such as infrastructure metrics, go to the **Discover Services** tab and follow instructions there.
 Discovery uses the `DD_SERVICE` [Unified Service Tagging convention][4] to locate services sending data to your Datadog organization.

-## Set up the GitHub Apps integration
+## Store and edit service definitions in GitHub

-You can use the [GitHub Apps integration][5] to display links for service definitions in GitHub.
+Configure the [GitHub Apps integration][5] to directly link from where you view the service's definition in the Service Catalog to where it's stored and editable in GitHub.

 To install the GitHub Apps integration, navigate to the [integration tile][6] and click **Link GitHub Account** in the **Repo Configuration** tab.